bcmi/Object-Shadow-Generation-Dataset-DESOBA/README.md

 <img src='/data_processing/Visualization_Examples/r2.png' align="center" width=1024>
 <img src='/data_processing/Visualization_Examples/r3.png' align="center" width=1024>
 <img src='/data_processing/Visualization_Examples/r4.png' align="center" width=1024>
-from left to right: synthetic composite image without foreground shadow,  foreground object mask
+from left to right: synthetic composite image without foreground shadow,  foreground object mask.

+To evaluate the effectiveness of different methods in real scenarios, we prepare 100 real composite images, of which 74 images with one foreground object and 26 images with two foreground obejcts.
+The 100 real composite images could be found in  [**Baidu Cloud**](https://pan.baidu.com/s/1MNjYakGeiHphCBz0IpGrug) (access code: 1234), or [**Google Drive**](https://pan.baidu.com/s/1MNjYakGeiHphCBz0IpGrug).

 ## Dataloader preparation for your own project
 We provide the code of obtaining training/testing tuples, each tuple contains foreground object mask, foreground shadow mask, background object mask, background shadow mask, shadow image, and synthetic composite image without foreground shadow mask.
 The dataloader is available in `/DESOBA_DATASET_util/data/DesobaSyntheticImageGeneration_dataset.py`, which can be used as dataloader in training phase or testing phase.